-The program includes four one-week field schools (FOR 101, 302, 303, and 304) that provide training in technical aspects of forestry.
+The program includes two field schools (FOR 101 and REN R 299) that provide training in technical aspects of forestry.
 FOR 101 should be taken in the first year (or in the initial year in the BSc in Forest Business Management program) just before the start of regular classes.
-FOR 302, 303, and 304 are normally taken in the spring between second and third years.
-They must be taken prior to the fourth year of study, to ensure that students are able to apply the skills learned in their last year in the program.
+REN R 299 is normally taken in the spring between second and third years.
+REN R 299 must be taken prior to the fourth year of study, to ensure that students are able to apply the skills learned in their last year in the program.